Attakullakulla: Diplomatic contributions

 On June 2, 1760, he left the fort and was expelled from the Cherokee Council.
 He moved into the woods, finding it impolitic to be among either the ones who lost or the victors of the 1760 Cherokee War.
 In June 1761 a British expedition dispatched by General Jeffery Amherst and commanded by Colonel James Grant destroyed several Cherokee Lower and Middle towns in the Carolinas.
 The Cherokee recalled Attakullakulla to the council to negotiate peace with the British.
 Attakulla also influenced the selection of John Stuart as Superintendent of Southern Indian Affairs.

 In 1772 Attakullakulla leased lands to the Watauga Association, an organization formed by Anglo-American settlers who wanted to create an independent community in what is now the upper eastern corner of Tennessee.
 In 1775 he favored the so-called Transylvania Purchase, by which North Carolina colonel Richard Henderson bought twenty million acres in present-day Kentucky and Middle Tennessee from the Cherokee.
-On May 1775, Attakullakulla, Oconostota and other elderly chiefs relinquished the sovereignty of the Cherokee Nation (now roughly the states of Kentucky and Tennessee) for £10,000.
+In May 1775, Attakullakulla, Oconostota and other elderly chiefs relinquished the sovereignty of the Cherokee Nation (now roughly the states of Kentucky and Tennessee) for £10,000.

 Family and death

 Connecotre (Old Hop), the headman of the Cherokee during the 1750s, was his maternal uncle.
 Attakullakulla's son Dragging Canoe led a resistance to the United States in the 1780s.
 His niece, Nancy Ward, was a ‘beloved woman’, who had the power to free war captives.

 During the Revolutionary War, Attakullakulla was one of a party of elder Cherokee leaders who ceded lands to Virginia, contrary to the wishes of younger warriors.
-Attakullakulla's son, Dragging Canoe, the Chickamauga Cherokee leader during the Cherokee-American wars, split with his father during this time.Calloway, The American Revolution in Indian Country, pp. 182–212.
+Attakullakulla's son, Dragging Canoe, the Chickamauga Cherokee leader during the Cherokee-American wars, split with his father during this time.